 The base of this is a homemade butterscotch syrup.
 Do know the difference between caramel syrup and butterscotch?
 Caramel syrup is made with white sugar and butterscotch using brown sugar – pretty small difference but that’s it.
 My Caramel syrup actually uses half white and half brown sugar – cause I like the deeper flavor.
 So this butterscotch syrup is based on that recipe but with all brown sugar – I like to use half dark brown sugar, but that’s options.
 Now straight butterscotch syrup isn’t quite right for butterbeer SO I also add some apple cider vinegar to counter balance the sweetness and a little rum extract.

 I recently did a live video where I make and compared all the butterbeer recipes I found online along with my version – and the kids and I did a taste test!
 Not too surprising I liked mine best.
 I felt the extract version was too fake, the huffington post version was just cream soda and whipped cream with a slight butterscotch flavor, and second place was my version with store bought butterscotch syrup.
 And of course homemade butterscotch is always better than store bought, so WINNER!
 But I’d love to hear what you think!!!

 Quick tip – since stirring soda will get rid of a lot of the carbonation the trick I found was I warmed up the butterscotch syrup a little (if it had cooled all the way) and stir the 2 Tbsp into just a few oz to liquefy it then add the rest of the soda.

-This cold butterbeer is easy to make and tastes just like the sweet treat from the parks
+This cold butterbeer recipe is easy to make and tastes just like the sweet treat from the harry potter parks

 - boil until the syrup reaches 240 degrees (remembering to adjust temperature for altitude)